-Carefully remove the top.
-I cut myself on one, the inside lip isn’t very smooth, so this is a good grown-up task.
+Carefully remove the silver tops.
+I cut myself on one, the inside lip isn’t very smooth, so this is a good grown-up task to do with gloves.

 Carefully pick it up and swirl the paint around inside.
 It slooooooowly moves around the inside and covers as you turn it.

-Next add a letter sticker.
+Next add a letter sticker as a monogram letter stencil.
 The sticker aisle has a ton in great fonts.

 And I found these.
-Not super holiday-ish in themselves, but they would work!
+Not super holiday-ish in themselves, but they would work to create a silhouette.

 Just keep adding the leaf to any gaps.
 It’s very light and feathery, so be gentle with it.